 Bruce R. Jacob Visiting Assistant Professor of Law

 B.S., Brigham Young University

 J.D., Brigham Young University

-Natalie M. Banta teaches in the area of trusts and estates and property.
-Her primary research interests include property rights, state intestacy laws, and administrative law.
+Professor Banta teaches in the area of trusts and estates, property, and administrative law.
+Her primary research interests include digital asset succession, posthumous privacy rights, and state intestacy laws.

 Prior to joining Stetson University College of Law, Professor Banta clerked for Judge Jay S. Bybee of the U.S. Court of Appeals for the 9th Circuit.
 She practiced for three years at Covington & Burling LLP in Washington, D.C., where she litigated under the Alien Tort Statute, defended a national bank in a multi-district consumer class action, and was a member of the trial team representing BP in civil litigation arising from the Deepwater Horizon incident in the Gulf of Mexico.